WSU-cshimizu/ceg4110-group-project-team07/code/BackendCode/Geosyncra_Backend/README.md

-there is a server mentioned in the image controller change that accordig to the frontend if the live server has some other port use that
+there is a server mentioned in the image controller change that accordig to the frontend if the live server has some other port use that currently the website is live and the deployment is done in railway using github repo which is a different one. the environment variables are mentioned there